catid/blog2022/content/posts/low_rank.md

 As you can see from the validation accuracy% results, the original unmodified network produces the best results as you would expect (A).

+The simple low-rank linear layers perform worse than this new layer type by far.

 Also as I expected (B), reducing the hidden_dim of the FFN is a far better way to reduce the number of parameters in the model than using low-rank approximations.
 For one, it actually reduces the training/inference time.
 The low-rank approximations do not reduce the speed as much (simple low-rank layer) or make it worse (Kronecker layer).

 The (G) modification reduces parameters (from 5812538 to 5606202 weights) by just 4%.
 And it's really questionable if there is any difference from baseline performance here.
 It could be 4% worse - I can't tell since the difference in results are in the noise.